bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 ### `#?#` *Can we compare BRM014 to DMSO across all time points?
 Why/why not? - 1 pt*

-\#ANSWER: No. We can only compare BRM014 to DMSO at the time points 5min and 24h, since there is no such DMSO sample at the remaining time points (i.e., 10min, 30min, 1h, and 6h).
-Since DMSO is the control to gauge the effect of BRM014 and is only present at the first and last time points, a comparison between the two is only appropriate at those times.
+\#ANSWER: No. We can only compare BRM014 to DMSO at the time points 5min and 24h since there is no such DMSO sample at the remaining time points (i.e., 10min, 30min, 1h, and 6h).
+Thus, the possibility of utilizing DMSO as a vehicle-only control to confidently affirm that any observed effects are due to the drug alone and not the solventis is only existent at the first and last time points.

 ``` r
 #NOTE: We can further inspect the data.frame to verify this answer.
 These commands show that DMSO samples are only present at times 5min and 24h, while BRM014 is present at every time point (i.e., 5min, 10min, 30min, 1h, 6h, and 24h).